 Current efforts are an insufficient response to the climate crisis.
 In the U.S., a Green New Deal resolution has been put forward by Representative Alexandria Ocasio-Cortez.
 It proposes a social, industrial, and economic mobilization on a scale not seen since the Second World War and the New Deal.
 Is this needed in Canada?
 What could it look like here?
 And where do we start?

 With practically every job now, and certainly in the future, requiring digital literacy and proficiency in technology, the lack of tangible resources and infrastructure to support Indigenous students in the acquisition of digital skills is particularly consequential.

 We have entered an era in Canada that blends human intelligence and machine intelligence in a range of industries.
 Impact-focused organizations must now consider how to maximize this blend within their teams to advance their missions.

 Fewer than one percent of the world’s refugees are resettled to safe countries where they can rebuild their lives after experiencing violence, persecution, or war.
 The newly formed Innovation Lab at The Refugee Hub in Canada’s capital aims to make a transformative change in resettlement globally.

 Legalizing cannabis in Canada is more than a cultural shift.
-The changing legal status in the country will transform cannabis into a multibillion-dollar industry in the next decade.
+The changing legal status will transform cannabis into a multibillion-dollar industry in the next decade.
 As the old adage goes, “With great power comes great responsibility.”
-Put through an impact lens, that means: with huge industry growth comes huge corporate citizenship responsibility.
+Put through an impact lens, that means: with huge industry growth comes huge corporate citizenship potential.

-Clean air, energy democracy, and renewable sources are all vital to sustainable development and reconciliation.
-The key to change is understanding local context, while putting power—literally and figuratively—in local hands.
+Clean air, energy democracy, and renewable sources are all vital to sustainable development and reconciliation in Canada.
+The key is understanding local context, while putting power—literally and figuratively—in local hands.
 It’s a system change that allows for environmental, social, and economic good.